Eliah-Lakhin/lufo-website/src/articles/gameplay/social-model.md

 To compete to other clans the clan can use a wide number of instruments including promotion of it's members based on their skills to prospective projects, promotion the members to the government administrative roles, boosting public reputation of it's members, recruiting new members, and preventing the similar action of it's competitor clans.

 Due to differences in personal profile traits and skills not all members can become good players of the clan system.
 As such many of the agents in the game don't belong to any clan.
 There are a lot of *Loners* who work on their own.
 However they could be useful in the clan competition strategies.
-For example, if one loner has advanced skills in specific field important for prospective project, the clan members will try to involve him in the project, and could even compete to each other to hire him.
+For example, if one loner has advanced skills in specific field important for prospective project, the clan members will try to involve him in the project, and could even compete to other clan members to hire him.

 The allies hierarchies between members and the clans themselve are "unofficial" terms.
 These types of relations are completely hidden to other agents by default.
 The structure of the clan even hidden to it's members.
 So understanding the social structure and it's dynamics prediction is important challange on all steps of the game evolution.
 The agents with high Extravert traits tend to be more efficient in this process.
 They use various prediction approaches based on information they could gain from two sources:

-1. If the agent is a member of the clan already, he could ask for his Leader and Supporter of their relations with other agents directly, and to gain accurate information.
+1. If the agent is a member of the clan already, he could ask for his Leader and Supporters of their relations with other agents directly, and to gain accurate information.
 2. The agent could also try to gather information from the one-to-one conversation with any other agent in the game and through the public events research.
 And if he sees statistical outliers in the gathered data, he can put corrections in his own imagination of the social relations model.
 The more efforts the agent invests in this activity the more accurate his understanding of the model is.

 Because there is no single source of truth, agent's understanding of the social model accuracy may vary.
 Since of that the agents with high *Extravert* skills and *Morale* are capable to establish stable clans and play clan competition games efficiently.
-However, clans overall power depends on the wide range of traits and skills of it's members, so the clan assembling balance is always a challenge to the NPC agents and the human-controlled character both.
+However, clans overall power depends on a wide range of traits and skills of it's members, so the clan assembling balance is always a challenge to the NPC agents and the human-controlled character both.

 Also it's worth to be mentioned that the clan's "formal" roles in the game are not necessary correlate to the agents' actual alliance hierarchies.
 Members of a single clan could be members of the different projects depending on the clan's strategy.
 Moreover Supporter and Leader could take irrelevant roles even in a single project or in the Foundation government.
 The clan can promote it's members based on their actual skills and public reputation, but the secret hierarchies inside the clan.